ErikkJs/databyrd-coding-challenge/README.md

 You will need to build a simple web app where you will make some calls to a NASA API and put the data on the screen as you see fit!

+- Use the end point below to query for a nasa image of the day!

+- Take that data and build a front end using any library you want!

+- Bonus points for best practices, creativity and clean code!

+Below is a example, add as much funcionality as you would like.

 Relevant Link to documentation: https://api.nasa.gov/

 HTTP Request